ajaymiriyalaAI/Machine-Learning-Model-Series/README.md

 --> 4. SPLIT OUR DATA FOR TRAINING AND TESTING.

---> 5. FIT THESE TRAINED DATA INTO OUR LINEAR REGRESSION MODEL.
+--> 5. FIT THESE TRAINED DATA INTO OUR LOGISTIC REGRESSION MODEL.

 --> 6. NOW FIND THE ACCURACY OF OUR MODEL WITH BOTH TRAINED AND TESTED DATA.